Is Stuttgart Worth Visiting: 10 Reasons To Visit Stuttgart

 Ludwigsburg Residential Palace, Reasons to visit Stuttgart

-By the way, Ludwigsburg Palace is in Ludwigsburg, a town north of Stuttgart.
-Though it belongs to another place, the palace is only a 15-minute train ride from Stuttgart.
-(You need to have a few-minute walk or a short bus ride after your train arrives.
+By the way, Ludwigsburg Palace is actually located in Ludwigsburg, a town just a short 15-minute train ride north of Stuttgart.
+You’ll need to walk for a few minutes or take a short bus ride after getting off the train.

 Ludwigsburg Residential Palace, Reason to visit Stuttgart

-If you have kids, bring them to the palace’s interactive Kinderreich.
-It’s a museum for children where they can simulate life during the Baroque period.
-They can wear the dress of a prince, duke, or princess, then play games as the royals did three centuries ago.
+Got kids?
+Take them to Kinderreich, an interactive museum where they can experience life during the Baroque period.
+They can even dress up as a prince, duke, or princess and play games just like the royals did back in the day.

 You can only visit most parts of the Ludwigsburg Palace with a guided tour.
 Check the visitor information page of the palace to learn what you need to know before going.
 Below’s the summary for your convenience.